Reassignment of University Support Staff

 .040 Policy Statement

-- University support staff who are promoted and do not successfully complete probation are required to be placed in a position in the job title (or at a comparable salary) from which they were promoted.
+- University support staff who are promoted and do not successfully complete probation are required to be placed in a position in the job title from which they were promoted, or in another position for which they are qualified at a comparable salary.

 - An Administrative Review indicates sound reasons for the expeditious transfer from the position currently held by a university support staff member.

-- An on the job injury renders a permanent USS employee unable (even with reasonable accommodation) to continue to satisfy the essential functions of their position, and, the employee is, by education and experience, with or without reasonable accommodation, qualified to satisfy the essential functions of an open position.
+- An on the job injury renders an USS employee unable (with or without a reasonable accommodation) to continue to satisfy the essential functions of their position, and, the employee is, by education and experience, with or without reasonable accommodation, qualified to satisfy the essential functions of a vacant position.

-- A disabling condition renders a permanent employee unable (even with reasonable accommodation) to continue accomplishing the essential functions of their position, and the employee is, by education and experience, with or without reasonable accommodation, qualified to satisfy the essential functions of an open position.
+- A disabling condition renders an employee unable (with or without a reasonable accommodation) to continue accomplishing the essential functions of their position, and the employee is, by education and experience, with or without reasonable accommodation, qualified to satisfy the essential functions of a vacant position.

 - KSU Policy and Procedures Manual, Chapter 4080, Performance Management Process